Leo Express: History

 In April 2020, Leo Express was compelled to reduce or cancel many of its services, and public concerns over the future of the overall business were aired, as a consequence of the COVID-19 pandemic in the Czech Republic.
 Months later, the company resumed operation of its Czech, Slovakian and Polish services.
 During late 2021, it was announced that the partnership between Leo Express and FlixTrain had been dissolved, reportedly due to FlixTrain's temporary suspension of operations as a consequence of the COVID-19 pandemic and the economic damage that Leo Express sustained as a result; Leo Express stated its intention to seek new opportunities within the German market.

 During November 2020, Germany's Federal Railway Authority (EBA) certified Leo Express to operate passenger services within Germany, either as an independent operator or through third parties.
 Accordingly, the operator became the only Czech carrier to have acquired this certification in Germany; it is the fourth country in which Leo Express is permitted to operate, in addition to the Czech Republic, Poland, and Slovakia.
-In March 2021, it was announced that the Spanish national operator RENFE was set to acquire a 50 percent stake in Leo Express; the operator stated that it sought to develop its business footprint outside of the Spanish market.
+In March 2021, it was announced that the Spanish national operator RENFE was set to acquire a 50 percent stake in Leo Express; the operator stated that it sought to develop its business footprint outside of Spanish market.
 In August 2021, the acquisition was reportedly completed, making RENFE the primary partner in Leo Express.

-In July 2022, Leo Express became unable to continue operating services between Nedakonice and Říkovice on the Breclav – Přerov corridor due to its conversion from 3 kV DC to 25 kV AC electrification; instead, it has made use of free train capacity on the Prague-Bohumín route.
+In July 2022, Leo Express became unable to continue operating services between Nedakonice and Říkovice on the Břeclav–Přerov corridor due to its conversion from 3 kV DC to 25 kV AC electrification.
+Although the Flirt units are capable of being upgraded to support 25 kV AC operation, such an upgrade has not yet been performed.
+Instead, it has made use of free train capacity on the Prague–Bohumín route.